 Like Teflon, ceramic finishes are nonstick and easy to clean.
 However, they are also susceptible to scratching and chipping, so it’s important to use wooden or nylon utensils when cooking with ceramic cookware.

 Hard anodized cookware is made by electrochemical process that hardens the aluminum surface of the pan.
 This makes it more durable than other types of cookware, and also gives it a nonstick finish.

 Hard anodized cookware is a good choice for those who want the durability of cast iron with the ease of use of nonstick cookware.
 And the best thing about Hard Anodized is you use it on any cooking surface, including induction cooktops.

-Yes, you may think that how Hard Anodized works on induction when it come with a Aluminum body?
+Yes, you may think that how Hard Anodized works on induction when it comes with a Aluminum body?

 The answer is because aluminum is not magnetic, most aluminum cookware is not induction compatible.
-To make the Al Clad HA1 collection induction compatible, All-Clad adds a steel plate to the bottom of the pans.
+To make the All-Clad HA1 collection induction-compatible, All-Clad adds a steel plate to the bottom of the pans.

 What is cast iron?